-Now that we are well aware of the Google Cloud benefits and services, let’s now have a look on the top users of this cloud platform.
+Now that we are well aware of the Google Cloud benefits and services, let’s now have a look at the top users of this cloud platform.

-Twitter: A well-known application, which lets people share information.
+- Twitter: A well-known application, which lets people share information.
 With people tweeting more and more every day, the data produced is enormously large.
-Google Cloud is used for storing and computing purpose.
+Google Cloud is used for storing and computing purposes.

-20th Century Fox: Data scientists at 20th Century Fox and Google Cloud have developed a Machine Learning software that can analyse movie trailers and predict how likely people are to see those movies in theaters.
+- 20th Century Fox: Data scientists at 20th Century Fox and Google Cloud have developed Machine Learning software that can analyze movie trailers and predict how likely people are to see those movies in theaters.

-LG CNS: LG CNS data analytics solution, with Google AI and Edge TPU, will provide a great value for LG CNS customers in the smart factory arena.
+- LG CNS: LG CNS data analytics solution, with Google AI and Edge TPU, will provide great value for LG CNS customers in the smart factory arena.

 Google Cloud Free Tier

 Google Cloud Tier gives you free resources to learn about Google Cloud Platform (GCP) services by trying them on your own.
-Whether you’re a fresher to this platform, and do not have a touch of the basics, or you’re an established customer, and want to experiment with new solutions, the GCP Free Tier has you covered.
+Whether you’re a fresher to this platform and do not know the basics, or you’re an established customer and want to experiment with new solutions, the GCP Free Tier has you covered.

-Google provides a 12-month free trial period worth $300 of credit and on top of that it also offers a free trial option which has no time limit
+Google provides a 12-month free trial period worth $300 of credit and on top of that it also offers a free trial option that has no time limit

 Google Cloud Pricing